• Skip to primary navigation

 batter in a baking pan, before rising.

-Step 5: Pour the batter into the prepared pan and let it sit in a warm place to rise until the batter rises half an inch above the rim of the pan (about 30 minutes).
+Step 5: Pour the batter into the loaf pan, greased with a bit of olive oil or sprayed with cooking spray and let it sit in a warm place to rise until the batter rises half an inch above the rim of the pan (about 30 minutes).

 batter after rising.

-Step 6: Toward the end of the rise time, preheat the oven to 375F.
+Step 6: Toward the end of the bread rise time, preheat the oven to 375F.

 baked buckwheat bread.